openfaas/of-watchdog/README.md

 * A dynamic Content-type can be set from the client library.

-* Hard timeout: not supported.
+* Exec timeout: not supported.

 Example client libraries: